Fifty Shades of Grey (film): Pornographic-adaptation lawsuit

-In June 2012, the film company Smash Pictures announced its intent to film a pornographic version of the Fifty Shades trilogy, entitled Fifty Shades of Grey: An XXX Adaptation.
+In June 2012, the film company Smash Pictures announced its intent to film a pornographic version of the Fifty Shades book trilogy, entitled Fifty Shades of Grey: An XXX Adaptation.
 A release date of January 10, 2013 was announced.
 In November 2012, Universal, which had secured the Fifty Shades film rights, filed a lawsuit against Smash Pictures, stating that the film violated its copyright in that it was not filmed as a parody adaptation but "copies without reservation from the unique expressive elements of the Fifty Shades trilogy, progressing through the events of Fifty Shades of Grey and into the second book, Fifty Shades Darker".

 The lawsuit asked for an injunction, for the profits from all sales of the film, as well as damages, saying that "a quickly and cheaply produced pornographic work [...] is likely to cause Plaintiffs irreparable harm by poisoning public perception of the Fifty Shades Trilogy and the forthcoming Universal films."
 Smash Pictures responded to the lawsuit by issuing a counterclaim and requesting a continuance, stating that "much or all" of the Fifty Shades material was part of the public domain because it was originally published in various venues as a fan fiction based on the Twilight series.
 A lawyer for Smash Pictures further commented that the federal copyright registrations for the books were "invalid and unenforceable" and that the film "did not violate copyright or trademark laws".
 The lawsuit was eventually settled out of court for an undisclosed sum and Smash Pictures agreed to stop any further production or promotion of the film.

 Sequels

 In April 2015, The Hollywood Reporter reported that E. L. James' husband, Niall Leonard, was enlisted to write the script for the film's sequel.
 In the same month, at the 2015 Universal CinemaCon in Las Vegas, Universal announced the release dates of the sequels, with Fifty Shades Darker being released on February 10, 2017, and Fifty Shades Freed was released on February 9, 2018.
 However, the sequels did not see Sam Taylor-Johnson returning as director.
 On August 20, 2015, the U.S. House of Cards director James Foley was a frontrunner to direct the sequel.
-In November 2015, Universal Studios announced that both films will be shot back-to-back.
+In November 2015, Universal Studios announced that the films would be shot back-to-back.

 Parody

 A spoof version of the film, Fifty Shades of Black, was released on January 29, 2016, in North America.
 Marlon Wayans and Rick Alvarez wrote the script, in which Wayans stars as Christian Black.
 The film was distributed by SquareOne Entertainment in Germany and Open Road Films in the United States; IM Global produce and finance it, as well as handling international releases.
 Kali Hawk parodied the role of Anastasia Steele, with supporting cast including Affion Crockett, Mike Epps, Jane Seymour, Andrew Bachelor and Fred Willard.
-It was released theatrically on January 29, 2016 and described as less funny "than the unintentionally-funny film it's trying to lampoon."
+It was released theatrically on January 29, 2016, and described as less funny "than the unintentionally-funny film it's trying to lampoon."